zarf-dev/proposals/0051-v1beta1-schema/README.md

 - `.components.[x].dataInjections` will be removed.
 There will be a guide in Zarf's documentation for alternatives.
 See [#3926](https://github.com/zarf-dev/zarf/issues/3926).
 - `.components.[x].charts.[x].variables` will be removed.
 Its successor is [Zarf values](../0021-zarf-values/), but there will be no automated migration with `zarf dev upgrade-schema`.
 - `.component.[x].default` will be removed.
 It set the default option for groups and (y/n) interactive prompts for optional components.
 Groups are removed, and we've generally seen the user base shift away from optional components.
+- `.metadata.yolo` will be removed.
+Its successor will be connected deployments [#4580](https://github.com/zarf-dev/zarf/issues/4580)

 #### Replaced / Restructured Fields